Skip to content

 3. Feedback: Maintainers may request changes or improvements to your PR.

-4. Merge: Once approved, a maintainer will merge your PR.
+4. Merge: Once approved and CI passes, a maintainer will merge your PR.

 After Your PR is Merged